aarvy-rv/Event-Booking_Rest-APIs/README.md

 ->GET    "/events"
 ->GET    "/event/:id"

-Belows APIs need an "Authothorization" header whose value will be the token recieved in the login api when user logs in.
+Belows APIs need an "Authorization" header whose value will be the token received in the login API when the user logs in.
 ->POST    "/create/event"
   Body:
   {